106 had a surprise visitor today! We were able to learn and hang with Ms. Mostek’s pet bearded dragon, Popcorn!

 In room 106, we love using our classroom Promethium boards for all subjects.
 The 4th and 5th grade students practiced editing paragraphs by adding quotation marks to create dialogue.
 The 6th grade student used the board to convert linear equations to slope-intercept form and graph their equations.

-almost 2 years ago, Ms. Pham
+about 2 years ago, Ms. Pham

 image of promethium boards